errordeveloper/kubeadm-demo/README.md

 (all-machines) # systemctl daemon-reload && systemctl enable kubelet && systemctl start kubelet
 ```

+> Please note, the installer image is provided for this preview demo to work, soon we should have traditional packages for popular Linux distributions.

 Next, on the master run
 ```console
 (master) # img="gcr.io/kubeadm/hyperkube:preview"